Thomae formula for Abelian covers of $\mathbb{CP}^{1}$: Constructing the Canonical Differential

-In order to do this, we shall need to verify the existence of certain polynomials.
-While this was relatively simple in the particular cases considered in \cite{[Na]}, \cite{[Ko2]}, \cite{[Ko3]} and others, in our generality we shall have to use the following lemma. \begin{lem} Let two degrees $d\geq1$ and $e\geq1$ be given, and take two polynomials $f_{0}$ and $f_{1}$ in one variable, of degrees $e+d$ and $e+d-1$ respectively.
+Back in the case where $z:X\to\mathbb{CP}^{1}$ is abelian with Galois group $A$, it turns out useful to decompose $\omega$ according to the action of $A$ on the two variables.
+The simplest analogue of this argument is the following immediate consequence of Proposition \ref{holdif}, of which we shall make use later. \begin{cor} The holomorphic $(1,1)$-forms on $X \times X$ are of the form where $q_{\chi}^{\eta}$ is a polynomial whose degree in the first (resp. second) variable does not exceed $t_{\chi}-2$ (resp. $t_{\overline{\eta}}-2$). \end{cor} In particular, the degree bound in Corollary \ref{hol11forms} implies that only characters $\chi$ and $\eta$ with $t_{\chi}\geq2$ and $t_{\overline{\eta}}\geq2$ can appear (as was the case in Proposition \ref{holdif}).
+The normalization with the subscript $\chi$ corresponding to $\psi_{\overline{\chi}}(P)$ will turn out more convenient below.
+In order to obtain a similar decomposition of the non-holomorphic differential $\omega$, we shall first need to verify the existence of certain polynomials.
+While this was relatively simple in the particular cases considered in \cite{[Na]}, \cite{[Ko2]}, \cite{[Ko3]} and others, in general we shall need the following lemma. \begin{lem} Let two degrees $d\geq1$ and $e\geq1$ be given, and take two polynomials $f_{0}$ and $f_{1}$ in one variable, of degrees $e+d$ and $e+d-1$ respectively.
 A necessary and sufficient condition for the existence of polynomials $f_{l}$, $2 \leq l \leq d$, each of degree $d+e-l$, such that the degree of $\sum_{l=0}^{d}f_{l}(w)(z-w)^{l}$ in $w$ will not exceed $e$, is that the leading coefficient of $f_{1}$ is $d$ times the leading coefficient of $f_{0}$. \end{lem}